Robert Mwanga: Achievements

 More than 40% of pre-school children and 10% of pregnant women in sub-Saharan Africa do not get sufficient vitamin A. A serious deficiency can lead to blindness and increase the likelihood of a child dying from common illnesses, such as diarrhoea and measles.
 According to Mwanga, an average of 51 children under six die every day in Uganda because of vitamin A deficiency.
 It would be almost impossible to deliver vitamin A capsules to all families in Africa but making it available through a food staple could address the problem.

 Mwanga was the driving force behind making sweet potato research a priority in Uganda, resulting in the white sweet potato largely being replaced by the vitamin A-rich OFSP in rural diets.
 Between 1995 and 2013, his program released 20 OFSP varieties bred from local varieties and varieties sourced from the US, Asia, and international agencies.
 He recognized that it was not sufficient just to breed new varieties with a higher vitamin A content.
 These had to be accepted by the people, who generally preferred the taste of the traditional white or yellow sweet potato varieties.
 He therefore worked to breed a less-sweet OFSP that would appeal to consumers.
 It was important to persuade farmers and other consumers of both the nutritional benefits of growing OFSP and the economic benefits.
 To achieve the latter, he was able to combine increased yields with virus tolerance and blight resistance in the plants, leading to increased adoption by farmers.

 By 2014, more than 30 percent of the farmers in Uganda were growing the OFSP varieties that Mwanga had developed.
 He and other researchers organized groups of farmers to sell cuttings to other small-scale farmers and public education campaigns were used to promote the OFSP, using t-shirts, billboards, and bright orange trucks.
 Food processors were encouraged to develop foods such as orange sweet potato chips and vacuum-packed sweet potato purée.
 Over 600,000 botanical sweet potato seeds (breeding populations) have also been distributed to sub-Saharan Africa countries from Mwanga's program.

 Awards

 Mwanga was awarded the 2016 World Food Prize, together with Maria Andrade, who did similar work in Mozambique, Jan Low from the International Potato Center's Nairobi office, and Howarth Bouis of the International Food Policy Research Institute who carried out work on biofortification.

 Publications

 Mwanga has authored or co-authored over 200 technical publications, which had been cited close to 6000 times by March 2025.

+Personal life

+Mwanga is married to Rose Makumbi having two sons together.